 Cover the Pot

-Covering the cutting with a plastic bag will ensure it gets the right moisture and humidity for growth.
-Make a few holes in the plastic bag to let the condensation escape.
+Covering the cutting with a plastic bag will guarantee that it receives the necessary moisture and humidity to thrive.
+To allow the moisture to escape, poke a few holes in the plastic bag.

 Keep an Eye on the Growth

-Keep the soil moist and monitor the growth of the cutting.
-It will form roots in 14-18 days.
-After that, you can transplant the cutting into a new pot or continue to grow it in the old one.
+Keep the soil wet and keep an eye on the cutting’s progress.
+It will take 14-18 days for it to grow roots.
+After that, you may either transplant the cutting into a new pot or keep it in the previous one to continue growing.